complynx/easync/README.rst

 Decorator around the functions for them to be asynchronous.

-Used as a plain decorator or along with named arguments.
-Preserves function's or method's docs, names and other stuff.
+Used as a simple decorator or along with named arguments.
+Preserves function's or method's docs, names and other stuff using ``functools.wraps``.

-When wrapped function is called, it produces the Promise_.
+When the wrapped function is called, it produces the Promise_ of itself.

 Usage: